 - Graphics Processor: NEC PowerVR Series 2

-The Playstation 2 (A.K.A.
-PS2) was released in September 1999 in Japan.
-It was released one year later in the US on October 26, 2000.
-The Playstation 2 is a power house machine, incredibly handling millions of polygons per second, optimizing the graphics to allow more human characteristics and life-like occurrences like weather.
-The PS2 couldn't optimize these graphics without its Emotion Engine, because this CPU is responsible for the ability to simulate weather, human behavior, human emotions, and human speech.
-This makes the game react to players actions in a more realistic way.
+With its advanced hardware, gamers were more enthralled by next generation gaming which was impressive at the time.
 The PS2 can play CDs and DVDs.
-Playstation 2 games are written on DVDs, because DVDs can store up to 3.2 GB or 6.4 GB if dual layered.
-With this greater storage capacity, games are larger and last longer.
+Playstation 2 games are written on DVDs, because DVDs can store up to 4.7GB or 8GB if dual layered.
+With greater storage capacity, games are larger and last longer.
 The PS2 can play both PS2 games and PS1 games.
 It also can use the same accessories such as a PS1 controller.
 The PS2s also have USB ports.
-A Playstation 2 console cost $150 in stores.
-Even today (in 2004), the PS2 is very successful.
+A Playstation 2 console cost can be found for $125 or less in stores.
+Even today in 2009, the PS2 is still very successful.

 Short and Sweet Information

 The Playstation 2 was the second 128 bit system, arriving on October 26, 2000.
 Sega dropped out of the game console business, leaving Sony and Nintendo as the main competitors.
 The graphics on the PS2 (short for Playstation 2) were significantly better than the Sega DreamCast's graphics.
 The PS2 has a 128-Bit Emotion Engine running at 294 Mhz, about 50% faster than the Dreamcast's 200 Mhz speed.
 The Playstation 2 introduced the use of a new media to the video gaming world, as it could play CDs and DVDs.
-Once again, in the sports games, the powerful graphics allow characters to really look like people instead of cartoons.
+Once again, in the sports games, the powerful graphics allowed characters to really look like people instead of cartoons.

 Quick Specs